 We need to see investment in improving packing density and efficiency so that what transport equipment that do we have is maximised.
 For example, a Role 3 medical facility, Brigade HQ or engineer stores are all likely to consume a huge amount of logistics so every single element of them needs to be subject to a design engineering study to determine how it can be packaged better.
-This is just a few examples, there are hundreds more.
+These are just a few examples, there are hundreds more.

-Maximising the efficiency of logistics personnel should also be a priority investment activity, better mechanical handling equipment, uncrewed vehicle ‘platooning’, higher payload trailers, modularity in packaging, and integrated intermodal systems, are all avenues for improvement.
+Maximising the efficiency of logistics personnel should also be a priority investment activity, better mechanical handling equipment, uncrewed vehicle ‘platooning’, higher payload trailers, modularity in packaging, and integrated intermodal systems are all avenues for improvement.

 We can also look at reducing demand, especially for fuel, ammunition and maintenance spares.
-Fuel demand might be decreased by investing in hybrid technologies, ammunition demand decreased by improving lethality or precision, and reducing spares by virtue of having fewer variants of vehicles and equipment, especially in the same brigade.
+Fuel demand might be decreased by investing in hybrid technologies, ammunition demand decreased by improving lethality or precision and reducing spares by virtue of having fewer variants of vehicles and equipment, especially in the same brigade.

 Vehicles and Firepower